Why Japanese women live long, healthy, happy lives

 There’s nothing overly complex about it really.
 By making some simple lifestyle changes, you may be able to eat your way to a long, healthy and happy life:

 We know that eating well can be tricky, especially when you’re busy.
-While learning to enjoy new foods, as well as learning how to cook well is certainly something many of us aspire to, we know that one scoop of our Double Shot gives you 8 fruits and veg that can help you to bridge any nutritional gaps.
-It’s a simple, effective, and affordable solution for when you’re on the go and you know your diet today isn’t quite what it should be.
+While learning to enjoy new foods, as well as learning how to cook well is certainly something many of us aspire to, we know that focussing on eating a balanced diet with lots of fruits and vegetables can reap many benefits.